keeper013/Oasis.EFMapper/README.md

 - For one-to-one relationships, like "Contact" property when mapping from *Borrower* to *UpdateBorrowerDTO*, **the library** will find out that property type of it for *Borrower* is *Contact*, and that of *UpdateBorrowerDTO* is *UpdateContactDTO*.
 Both types are classes, so it will go on to register the mapping from *Contact* to *UpdateContactDTO*.
 - For one-to-many or many-to-many relationships, like "Borrowed" property when mapping from *Borrower* to *UpdateBorrowerDTO*, **the library** will find out that property type of it for *Borrower* is *List<Copy>*, and that of *UpdateBorrowerDTO* is *pbc::RepeatedField<CopyReferenceDTO>*.
 Both types are class collection types, so it will go on to register the mapping from *Copy* to *CopyReferenceDTO*.
 - Definition of "class collection type" includes: ICollection<T> where T : class, IList<T> where T : class, List<T> where T : class, or a type that inherit from/implements any of the 3 (which fits type pbc::RepeatedField<CopyReferenceDTO>).
-- *CopyReferenceDTO* is designed to have an identity property only for a purpose, which will be mentioned in later sections.
+- *CopyReferenceDTO* is designed to have an identity property only for a purpose to avoid updating *Copy* instances from borrowers, because detailed information of borrowers and copies are not business-wise relevant and should be managed separately.
+If developers replace *CopyReferenceDTO* with *UpdateCopyDTO* in UpdateBorrowerDTO*, they totally can load a borrower with borrowed books, map it to an *UpdateBorrowerDTO*, update the borrower's address and number of a copy, then map it back to the database, **the library** will really update the borrower and the copy as the DTOs are updated.
+But technical possibility doesn't necessarily make sense in business, hence the trick in designing entity DTOs with only an identity property is adopted to aviod unintended data modifications.
 #### Recursive Mapping
 As registration process, mapping process will be recursive, too.
 Similarly a mechanism to prevent infinite loop is implemented.
 ```C#